 Use document collections to group documents together if:

 - there’s a genuine user need to view that set of documents in one place

-- it’s a need that could not be met by one of the other formats listed above (for example, topic pages and policies)
+- it’s a need that could not be met by one of the other formats listed above (for example, topic pages)

 To test whether something is a genuine user need, write it up as a user story.
 For example: